aadonskoy/RustyID/README.md

 # RustyID
 RustyID is an API to privately share self sovereign information between peers in a peer-to-peer network.
-The sharing is done by allowing clients to send their data when required to an endpoint.
+The sharing is done by allowing clients to share their data only when it is required to do so, by sending a simple push notification.

 ### Data storage
 RustyID stores your data locally.
 The data is saved to a file with suffix `.rsid`.
 A user should have a file for each endpoint.